maykinmedia/objects-api/docs/admin/index.rst

 ===============

-Open Objecten has an admin interface that allows you to configure the Objects and Objecttypes APIs and to manage objects and related object types.
+Open Objecten has an admin interface that allows you to configure the API and to manage objects and related object types.

+Below, you can find tutorials how to use the admin interface to manage the API.

 .. toctree::
    :maxdepth: 1